Schedule a Demo

 • Integrated OCR software: You can use a document management system with integrated, automatic OCR.
 This type of implementation allows you to store, organize, manage, and automatically apply OCR to all your documents.

-Regardless of the type of implementation you prefer, some form of OCR is essential to the production of searchable digitised documents.
-As previously discussed, there are various ways in which OCR can benefit an organisation, especially if there is an ESI request as a result of litigation.
-OCR ensures your documentation is digitized, stored accurately and easy to access.
+Regardless of the type of implementation you prefer, some form of OCR is essential to the production of searchable digitized documents.

-OCR technology is truly revolutionary when it comes to the searchability of documents.
+OCR technology is truly revolutionary when it comes to searchable documents.
 You get better outcomes for justice with fuller access to evidence.
-Without OCR, it would be very difficult to extract fine detail from the same quantities of analog data and crucial evidence might have been missed or overlooked.
+Without OCR, it would be very difficult to extract fine detail from the same quantities of analog data and crucial evidence might have been missed or overlooked. aug_21_2

 Peter Callaghan